Is-Daouda/is-Engine/Readme.md

 - These libraries: **SWOOSH, TMXLite, TMXLoader, TinyFileDialog** are not supported in the web version of is::Engine.
 - But don't worry, **AS LONG AS YOU USE THE FEATURES OF is::Engine you won't notice the difference between these two (2) libraries when you create your games**.
 - Believe me, there is everything you need to create a great game!
-- To see the differences I advise you to see the **basicSFMLmain.cpp file** (this file allows you to create your games without using the main rendering loop of the engine, i.e. avoids using the main features of the engine) which is found in **[is-Engine/app/src/main/cpp/](https://github.com/Is-Daouda/is-Engine/blob/3.1.x/app/src/main/cpp/basicSFMLmain.cpp)**.
+- To see the differences I advise you to see the **[basicSFMLmain.cpp](./app/src/main/cpp/basicSFMLmain.cpp) file** (this file allows you to create your games without using the main rendering loop of the engine, i.e. avoids using the main features of the engine).
 - If you want more information on the SMK library I advise you to see [the documentation](https://arthursonzogni.com/SMK/doc/).

 ---